diku-dk/staffeli/README.md

 Furthermore, we have started on some pytests under the [tests](tests) directory.

 Proper CI is a WIP.
-Currently, Travis [Travis CI](https://travis-ci.org/DIKU-EDU/staffeli) will only run the static tests.
+Currently, [Travis CI](https://travis-ci.org/DIKU-EDU/staffeli) will only run the static tests.

 The pytests rely on you having Docker installed, and firing up